SiaFoundation/siad/cmd/siac/README.md

 will still be available on skynet as long as you continue maintaining the file in your renter.

-* `siac skynet unpin [siapath]` unpins one or more skyfiles or directories, deleting them from your list of stored files or directories.

-* `siac skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
-A skylink will be produced for each file.
-The link can be shared and used to retrieve the file.
-The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.
-If the `silent` flag is provided, `siac` will not output progress bars during upload.

 * `siac skynet portals` list the persisted Skynet portals.

 * `siac skynet portals add [url]` adds a Skynet portals which is either